Content []

 Warm-hearted welcome from AUTOUR ASIA team

-3 weeks in north Vietnam, after this enriching visit, we returned to the hotel to unwind.
+In 3 weeks Vietnam family holiday packages, after this enriching visit, we returned to the hotel to unwind.
 Time seemed to slow down as excitement began to build within me, thinking about the adventures that lay ahead.
 The first day in Hanoi was quiet, yet it offered a glimpse of what was to come.
 In the evening, I savored a delightful local dinner at a nearby restaurant, before enjoying a peaceful night in Hanoi, resting up for the adventure to truly begin.

 Day 2: Hanoi City Tour - Explore the millennial capital